 Since 2005, the Group has raised £206 million in proceeds from investors, which has enabled it to invest in a portfolio of spin-out companies.
 In 2013, the Group received a loan facility for £30 million from the European Investment Bank, providing funds for investment in healthcare ventures.
-Since the IPO in 2006, Innovations has invested over £143 million, and the portfolio of companies has raised investment of over £470 million.
-The Group has holdings in 92 portfolio companies.
+Since the IPO in 2006, Innovations has invested £160.9 million, and its portfolio of companies has raised investment of over £750.0 million.
+The Group has holdings in 93 portfolio companies.

 Innovations has achieved some notable early successes with its investments.
 For example, in 2010, RespiVert, a small molecule drug discovery company, was sold to Centocor Ortho Biotech (now Janssen Biotech) resulting in the Group realising £9.5 million of gross cash proceeds from an investment of £2 million.
 Innovations' portfolio made good progress during 2013: Oxford Immunotec listed on NASDAQ under the symbol OXFD and IXICO gained admission to the AIM of the London Stock Exchange, under the symbol IXI.

 In March 2014, Imperial Innovations leading portfolio company, Circassia, was admitted to the main market of the London Stock Exchange, raising £200 million in what Circassia believed was the largest ever UK biotech float.
 Circassia is listed under the symbol CIR.

 Imperial Innovations timeline